patrickbucher/daily-haskell/diary.md

+# Day 52 (Su, 2025-09-28)

+I worked through the rest about applicatives and started the section on monads.
+Tomorrow, I'll read the rest of the chapter, but will only summarize what I already know how to make productive use of.
+The rest of the chapter including the exercises will have to wait for some later occasion.
+Instead, I'd like to write the game _Spot_ in Haskell.

 # Day 51 (Sa, 2025-09-27)

 I started the day by processing the rest of my hand-written notes on applicatives from yesterday.
 I understand applicatives as a way to compose "lifting" functions, i.e. functions that put values in a certain context, such as `Maybe`, a list, or `IO`.
 The `pure` operation "lifts" the value in a certain context, which then can be processed by functions that work on such a "lfited" context.
 I thought that those were monads, but let's see what comes next.